ddeveloper72/django3-refresher/README.md

 # Django 3 Refresher - With Django Rest Framework

 ## Inspecting the current Django version, for future development
+(from a tutorial & with thanks with thanks to [Krystian Czekalski](https://www.udemy.com/user/krystian-czekalski/))

 In this Django Demonstration, the goal was to setup models that demonstrate the use of 1:1, 1:many and many:many relationships.
 Then while working with the models, Django rest Framework is user to serialize the data from the models by means of view functions.
 Postman was then used to visualize the data in JSON format.